candytale55/ANKI-VOCABULARY/EN_Notas_Placeholder.md

 | **Vocês vão** à praia no verão. | **Vocês foram** ao concerto na semana passada. | **Vocês irão** ao teatro na sexta-feira. |
 | **Eles vão** ao museu de arte. | **Eles foram** ao restaurante na sexta-feira. | **Eles irão** à festa de aniversário. |

-Please use this format to create the table for the verb "poder."
+Please use this format to create the table for the verb "trabalhar."
 Change the sentences examples to sentence commonly used in Brazilian Portuguese.
 Thank you!

+´´´

 You can use this prompt as a template for requesting similar tables for other verbs, just make sure to replace "Ir" with the verb you want to conjugate.